directus/directus/docs/contributing/pull-request-process.md

 ready-to-be-implemented yet (unknown timelines, conflicts with other projects, blockers, etc).
 By collaborating early, we ensure your PR can be merged as efficiently as possible!

-## Copyright License Agreement
+## Copyright License Agreement (CLA)
-Thank you for your interest in contributing to a Directus project.
+All code contributors are required to sign the Contributor License Agreement (CLA).
+When you start a pull request, a GitHub Action will prompt you to review the CLA and sign it by adding your name to [contributors.yml](https://github.com/directus/directus/blob/main/contributors.yml).
 To clarify the intellectual property rights in the project and any Contributions, Directus requires that You accept the [Contributor License Agreement](https://github.com/directus/directus/blob/main/cla.md).
 This license is for Your protection as a contributor as well as the protection of Directus, recipients of software distributed or made available by Directus, and other contributors; it does not change your rights to use your own Contributions for any other purpose.

-You will be prompted when making a pull request to accept the terms of the license by adding your name to the list of [contributors](https://github.com/directus/directus/blob/main/contributors.yml) in the repository.
+## Changesets
+To properly generate changelogs and determine the right version number after a change is merged, we rely on [changesets](https://github.com/changesets/changesets).
+Each pull request should include a changeset that describes whether the change is a patch/minor/major version bump, and describe what the change is.